Rattanakosin Old Town

 Rok Mor Morning Market

 For early birds, local markets where small restaurants come to buy fresh meat, seafood, spices, and vegetables.
 For the experience of joining the local community and why not have a cheap local-style breakfast.
-Takes place every morning.
+It takes place every morning.

 To Go There

-Take Bamrungmuang Road from Dinso to Tanao Street, the market is on the left in the small alley after Soi Thesa
+Take Bamrungmuang Road from Dinso to Tanao Street, the market is on the left in the small alley after Soi These

 Best time to visit 06:00-10:00